kartoza/scanagroempresa-docker/README.md

 Notice there is a new folder called submodules.

 To use this repo locally as development environment, refer to [Ansible Guide](deployment/ansible/README.md).
+The guide contains information on how the orchestration for local infrastructure works.
+It contains a general idea of what is going on behind the scene to quickly setup the entire stack.

+For more specific guide about customizing the setup, refer to [Advanced Setup Customization](deployment/README-deployment.md)

 Note that we heavily used PyCharm to setup development environment (to Run Django, etc.)